Season Selection process

 - Personal investment

-We are expanding our season to continue our Subscription Series and adding a new Student Spotlight Series, which invites proposals from our talented graduate and undergraduate students and seeks to expand opportunity for both student populations.
+We have expanded our season to continue our Subscription Series and added a Student Spotlight Series, which invites proposals from our talented graduate and undergraduate students and seeks to expand opportunity for both student populations.
 Before submitting, we encourage you to read further about the Six Guiding Principles, as well as the Subscription and Student Spotlight Series below.

 All proposals must be made through our online form.